No one works for free (well, at least most of us do not).

 Many Ads Destroy User Browser Speeds

-Ad Revenue Based On RPM Can Lead You Into Mental Anguish
+Ad Revenue Based On RPM Can Lead To Mental Anguish

-Ads seem like the easiest, least laborious solution because the network handles conversions…until they don’t.
+Ads seem like the easiest, least laborious solution because the network handles conversions…until they do not.

-I can’t tell you the great depths of time waste I’ve landed myself in during times of crappy RPM.
+I cannot tell you the great depths of time waste I have landed myself in during times of crappy RPM.
 It is frustrating at the highest of levels.

 Lots of ad networks outside of Adsense will not be able to fill inventory.
 Doesn’t seem like a big deal, does it?
 Here’s what happens.